pranay-k4/BuildPad/README.md

 A customizable open-source macropad for makers, coders, designers, and electronics builders.

 ## Why I Built This
-Because building something yourself is way more fun than buying it.
+Because building something yourself is way more fun than buying it and I love hardware.

 ## Features
 - 6 programmable mechanical keys